Corbett Denneny

 Charles Corbett "Corb" Denneny (January 25, 1894 – January 16, 1963) was a Canadian professional ice hockey forward who played professionally from 1912 to 1931, including nine seasons in the National Hockey League (NHL) for the Toronto Arenas, Toronto St. Pats, Hamilton Tigers and Chicago Black Hawks.
 Corbett also played for the Vancouver Maroons of the Pacific Coast Hockey Association (PCHA) and the Saskatoon Sheiks of Western Canada Hockey League (WCHL, then WHL).
 He twice won the Stanley Cup (1918, 1922) with the original versions of the NHL's Toronto franchise.
+In the first Stanley Cup Final contested by an NHL team in 1918, he scored the game-winning goal in Game 5 to help defeat the Vancouver Millionaires.

 His brother, Cy Denneny also played ice hockey and is a member of the Hockey Hall of Fame.

 Personal life

 He was born and raised in Cornwall, Ontario.
 As a child Denneny excelled in lacrosse, signing a pro contract at age 14.
 In track and field, Denneny tied the 100 yard world record in a meet in Toronto.
 In the winter, Denneny played hockey and he moved to Toronto to play both sports.
 After his playing career ended, Denneny returned to Toronto, coaching the Toronto Tecumsehs minor league team.
 He later joined the YMCA, becoming head masseuse and eventually director of health services.
 Denneny, who was often listed as 'Dennenay' in newspaper reports eventually adopted the spelling.

 Corb Denneny died in Toronto on January 16, 1963, after a long illness.